Cell theory: Microscopes

-Robert Hooke's microscope was a recreation of Anton van Leeuwenhoek's microscope in the 17th century, except his was 300x magnification.
 The discovery of the cell was made possible through the invention of the microscope.
 In the first century BC, Romans were able to make glass.
 They discovered that objects appeared to be larger under the glass.
-In Italy during the 12th century, Salvino D’Armate made a piece of glass fit over one eye, allowing for a magnification effect to that eye.
 The expanded use of lenses in eyeglasses in the 13th century probably led to wider spread use of simple microscopes (magnifying glasses) with limited magnification.
 Compound microscopes, which combine an objective lens with an eyepiece to view a real image achieving much higher magnification, first appeared in Europe around 1620.
 In 1665, Robert Hooke used a microscope about six inches long with two convex lenses inside and examined specimens under reflected light for the observations in his book Micrographia.
 Hooke also used a simpler microscope with a single lens for examining specimens with directly transmitted light, because this allowed for a clearer image.

 An extensive microscopic study was done by Anton van Leeuwenhoek, a draper who took the interest in microscopes after seeing one while on an apprenticeship in Amsterdam in 1648.
 At some point in his life before 1668, he was able to learn how to grind lenses.
 This eventually led to Leeuwenhoek making his own unique microscope.
 He made one with a single lens.
 He was able to use a single lens that was a small glass sphere but allowed for a magnification of 270x.
 This was a large progression since the magnification before was only a maximum of 50x.
 After Leeuwenhoek, there was not much progress in microscope technology until the 1850s, two hundred years later.
 Carl Zeiss, a German engineer who manufactured microscopes, began to make changes to the lenses used.
 But the optical quality did not improve until the 1880s when he hired Otto Schott and eventually Ernst Abbe.

 Optical microscopes can focus on objects the size of a wavelength or larger, giving restrictions still to advancement in discoveries with objects smaller than the wavelengths of visible light.
 The development of the electron microscope in the 1920s made it possible to view objects that are smaller than optical wavelengths, once again opening up new possibilities in science.